captainwycliffe/music-player/README.md

 -happyrock

 ## function to play the song
-The fucntion runs to play any of the three songs
+The function runs to play any of the three songs
 ``` javascript
 // Play Song
 function playSong() {